nilarmyint00/Atrocious_Mirror_Bot/README.md

 ✳ Deploy to Heroku directly.

-✳ First of all upload token.pickle and credentials.json in bots root folder otherwise google drives uploading and cloning  will not work.
+✳ First of all upload token.pickle and credentials.json in bots root folder otherwise google drive link clone and upload in Google drive will not work.

 Before deploying you must need to collect all config.